Shafinonair/Shafin_Alam/README.md

 ![Header Image](https://raw.githubusercontent.com/Shafinonair/Shafin_Alam/main/header_en.svg)

 ## 🙋‍♂️ About Me
-- 🎓 Msc Business Analytics at University of Oulu
+- 🎓 Msc Business Analytics at the University of Oulu
 - 🚀 I have a deep love for science and innovation.
 - ❤️ Passionate about data analytics and technology.
-- 🔍 Currently researching [your specific research interests].
+- 🔍 Currently researching On the Disturbance of energy.
-- 💻 Coding since [year] with over [X] years of experience in [your area of expertise].
+- 💻 Coding since 2021 with over 3 years of experience in Data analytics and R&D.
-- 🌍 Living in Finland with my lovely family.
+- 🌍 Living in Finland.

 ## 🛠️ Skills
 - 📈 **Data Analytics**